risk-first/website/Agency-Risk.md

 Sometimes projects don't get done without heroes.
 But other times, the hero has an alternative agenda to just getting the project done:

-- A need for control, and for their own vision.
+- A need for control and for their own vision.
 - A preference to work alone.
 - A desire for recognition and acclaim from colleagues.
 - For the job security of being a [Key Person](https://en.wikipedia.org/wiki/Key_person_insurance).